 |New collation||#352||Make sure that the value of the |

-Before performing backup and restoration, BR compares and checks the TiDB cluster version and the BR version.
-If there is a major-version mismatch (for example, BR v4.x and TiDB v5.x), BR prompts a reminder to exit.
+Before performing backup and restore, BR compares the TiDB cluster version with its own and checks their compatibility.
+If the versions are incompatible, BR reports an error and exits.
 To forcibly skip the version check, you can set